sanoisaboy/protobuf_student_grade_inquiries/README.md

 ### Objectives
 * Admin CockroachDB (eg: setup database and user-schema...)
-* Design a application schema call student_grade which include student_name ,id ,point (eg: tables, indexes...)
+* Design application schema (eg: tables, indexes...)

 ## Module 2: Repository & Entity & Interactor
 In this module, we need to use Go to transfer SQL command into Go code.
 You may use some database driver or ORM libraries like GORM or pgxpool.